elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 1. Introduction<a name="1">

-Next-Generation Sequencing has played an important role in understanding the biology mechanisms from a genomics perspective.
-In the early 2000s, the price of sequence a genome was immense but with time, with the decreasinh *kkk* the sequencing cost has decreased and the genomic data production has increased.
-Generating data became easier but not the computational storage and data analysis.
-This output genomic data is raw and contains error sequencing to perform analysis downstream it must be pre-processed.
-Different pipelines could be used to preprocess the data some of them share steps like a quality check, duplicated removal,  and trimming reads.
+Next-Generation Sequencing (NGS) has played an important role in understanding the biology mechanisms from a genomics perspective.
+In the early 2000s, the price of sequence a genome was immense but with time, with decreasing sequencing costs, the genomic data production has increased.
+Even though generating data became easier, computational storage and data analysis remains still a challenge.
+As the raw output genomic data  contains sequencing errors, prep-processing is required to perform analysis.
+Different pipelines can be used to preprocess the data some of them share steps like a quality check, duplicate removal,  and trimming reads.
 Read trimming is the process to remove low-quality bases or adapters while preserving the longest high-quality part of an NGS read.
-Trimming step led to more reads mapping to annotated genes, mitigate the effects of adapter contamination, widely assumed to increase the accuracy of SNP calling and potentially could reduce the computational time (Didion et al., 2017; Del Fabbro et al., 2013;  Bush, 2020) on another hand there are studies where still discussing the trimming effect in RNA-seq data suggesting that read trimming is a redundant process in the quantification of RNA-seq expression data (Liao et Shi, 2020).
+Trimming step lead to more reads mapping to annotated genes, mitigate the effects of adapter contamination, widely assumed to increase the accuracy of SNP calling and potentially could reduce the computational time (Didion et al., 2017; Del Fabbro et al., 2013;  Bush, 2020) on another hand there are studies where still discussing the trimming effect in RNA-seq data suggesting that read trimming is a redundant process in the quantification of RNA-seq expression data (Liao et Shi, 2020).

 Didion and colleagues mention that several trimming tools had been developed however were ablre to provide the accuracy there is not one that simultaneously provides the accuracy, computational efficiency, and feature set to work with the types and volumes of data (Didion et al., 2017) reason why different tools are still emerging.
 The most common tools for trimming are Atropos, fastp, Trim Galore, and Trimmomatic (Bush, 2020).